Headkillah/chapter-merger/ReadMe.md

 "Unordering", thus, is the attempt to merge the actual linked file by the chapter track to the main file itself.

-Ordered chapters has its own benefit, but this phenomena is useful when you are trying to play these MKV files on players that doesn't support segment linking on MKV files, while consequently gaining a percentage increase in file sizes (and losing the chapters information, for now).
+Ordered chapters has its own benefit, but this "unordering" phenomenon is useful when you are trying to play these MKV files on players that doesn't support segment linking on MKV files, while consequently gaining a percentage increase in file sizes (and losing the chapters information, for now).

 Although all descriptions above may be inaccurate.
 You can find more about them by searching through the vast space of the Internet.